 - Project managed the implementation of D365 globally and coordinated across other project teams (e.g., IT, procurement, etc.) to ensure alignment and consistency across workstreams and systems.
-Built and maintained a customized project plan in Smartsheet, which was comprised of more than 3,000 project tasks, to ensure client stakeholders and other members of the implementation team were kept up to date on prioritized tasks and any potential project delays.
+Built and maintained a customised project plan in Smartsheet, which was comprised of more than 3,000 project tasks, to ensure client stakeholders and other members of the implementation team were kept up to date on prioritised tasks and any potential project delays.

 - Drafted and coordinated communications to corporate and local personnel regarding critical aspects of the implementation, including key dates and activities.
-Timely communications across the organization were critical to the facilitation of change management across the company’s multiple projects and implementations.
+Timely communications across the organisation were critical to the facilitation of change management across the company’s multiple projects and implementations.

 - Conducted interviews with finance and accounting personnel at each location and documented each site’s current state processes via questionnaire, narrative, and/or flowchart.
-This documentation was utilized by the project team to confirm and refine each location’s requirements to be loaded into D365 while also meeting the requirements detailed in the company’s global policies.
+This documentation was utilised by the project team to confirm and refine each location’s requirements to be loaded into D365 while also meeting the requirements detailed in the company’s global policies.
 As part of these discussions, Protiviti compiled and confirmed information required for configuration (e.g., user information and workflow details) and worked with each location to map their legacy chart of accounts to a single, global chart of accounts.

 - Improved the operational effectiveness of other systems integrated with D365.
 For example, the client implemented an invoice scanning software that was integrated with D365.
 Protiviti was able to deploy resources from our Global Delivery Center to process invoices and expedite the machine learning capabilities of the software.

-As part of these efforts, the Protiviti team worked in collaboration with the company’s finance, IT, and operational teams, as well as the system implementation partner, to help the organization deliver on its strategic objectives as part of the overarching finance transformation initiative.
+As part of these efforts, the Protiviti team worked in collaboration with the company’s finance, IT, and operational teams, as well as the system implementation partner, to help the organisation deliver on its strategic objectives as part of the overarching finance transformation initiative.